PhyberApex/typescript-lightning-talks/09-return-type-of-object-functions/src/slides.md

 <v-clicks>

-- Create wrapper functions
+- Create wrapper functions for known objects
-- Use type assertions carefully
+- Use type assertions with caution
+- Consider Object.entries for value types
-- Document assumptions
+- Document assumptions explicitly
-- Understand the trade-offs

 </v-clicks>

 ::right::

-<<< ./snippets/04-type-safe-alternative.ts {monaco-run}
+<<< ./snippets/03-safe-alternative.ts {monaco}

 <!--
-If you need more specific typing, you can create wrapper functions that make explicit guarantees about their input and output types.

-However, be careful with this approach.
-You're essentially telling TypeScript "trust me, I know what I'm doing" with the type assertion.

-This pattern should be used sparingly and only when you can guarantee that the runtime behavior matches your type assertions.
+While Object.keys must return string[] for safety, we can create type-safe alternatives for specific use cases.

+This example shows how to create a wrapper function that asserts the keys are of the expected type.
+However, use this pattern with caution - you're telling TypeScript to trust your runtime assumptions.

+This approach is useful when you have complete control over the object and can guarantee its shape won't change at runtime.
 -->

 ---

-# Best Practices
+# Why This Matters

 <v-clicks>

+- Type safety vs runtime flexibility
+- JavaScript's dynamic nature
-- Accept TypeScript's design decisions
+- TypeScript's design philosophy
-- Understand structural typing implications
+- Practical implications for developers
-- Use type assertions carefully
-- Create typed wrappers when necessary
-- Document assumptions and limitations

 </v-clicks>

 <!--
-Let's recap some best practices when working with Object.keys and Object.entries in TypeScript:

-First, accept and understand why TypeScript made these design decisions.
-They're based on sound principles of type safety.

-Remember the implications of structural typing - it's a fundamental part of TypeScript's design.

-If you need more specific types, create wrapper functions, but use them carefully and document your assumptions.

-Most importantly, understand that TypeScript's current behavior is not a limitation - it's a feature that ensures type safety.
+Understanding why Object.keys returns string[] helps us appreciate TypeScript's design decisions.

+This behavior reflects the balance TypeScript strikes between type safety and JavaScript's dynamic nature.

+It reminds us that TypeScript's type system is about compile-time checks, not runtime guarantees.

+Most importantly, it helps us write better, more type-safe code by understanding the limitations and working within them.
 -->

 ---